xtemplate24/cooltakehomechalenge/README.md

 ## 3. Security expectations (section 3 of the brief)

-**Areas I chose to go deep on:** **TODO:** pick 3 to 4, for example *pipeline credentials, image hygiene, scan coverage, acting on scan results*.
-I cover the rest more briefly.

 ### Pipeline credentials
 - **Registry:** the workflow logs in to GHCR with the built-in `GITHUB_TOKEN`.
 It is short-lived, created per run, and limited to that job (`packages: write`).
 No stored registry secret.
 - **Cluster:** got a bit lazy but the repo is public, so argoCD does not have to authenticate with it to check the repo state.
 Plan to add maybe ssh authentication in the future.